-The Company is subject to certain covenants on its CSI facility.
-The covenants include a leverage ratio and an interest coverage ratio.
+The Company is subject to certain covenants on its CSI facility and Senior Notes.
+The covenants primarily include a leverage ratio and an interest coverage ratio.
 The Debt without recourse to CSI is also subject to certain covenants.
 The Company monitors the ratios on a quarterly basis.
-As at December 31, 2023, the Company is in compliance with its debt covenants.
-Other than the covenants required for the CSI facility and the Debt without recourse to CSI, the Company is not subject to any externally imposed capital requirements.
+As at December 31, 2024, the Company is in compliance with its debt covenants.
+Other than the covenants required for the CSI facility, Senior Notes, and the Debt without recourse to CSI, the Company is not subject to any externally imposed capital requirements.